sylaspg/grasp-continuum/README.md

       - _0_ - do not include polarization potential
       - _1_ - include the dipole term of the model potential with default parameters:
-            $\alpha_d$ taken from [2], and cut-off $\langle r_0^3\rangle$ taken from bound state calculations as the size of the outermost orbital; here, the quadrupole term is omitted
+            $\alpha_d$ taken from [2], and cut-off $\langle r_0^3\rangle$ taken from bound state calculations as the size of the outermost orbital; here, the quadrupole and octupole terms are omitted
       - _2_ - include model potential with all parameters provided manually by the user; in turn:
             $\alpha_d$, $\langle r_0^3\rangle$, $\alpha_q$, $\langle r_0^5\rangle$, $\alpha_o$ and $\langle r_0^7\rangle$
       - _3_ - include numerical potential from the file named `vpol`